panlab-bioinfo/RAfilter/README.md

 # For example
 rafilter filter -o test/ --threshold 12 -p ref.pos query.pos alignment.paf
 ```
 This step will generate the last filtered result using orgin format and a simple filter report.
-The sample test file can be accessed on testdata.
+The sample data and scripts are avaliable from [ruoyu1123/rafilter_test](https://github.com/ruoyu1123/rafilter_test).
 > We recommend apply PAF format of minimap2 as the input file.

 ## Declaration and cite